-11. St. Paul Inspired Reverend Smith's Epilepsy Plot Line
+11. St. Paul inspired Reverend Smith's epilepsy plot line.

-It was the tragic end of Deadwood preacher Reverend Henry Weston Smith that earned the notice of Milch.
+It was the tragic end of Deadwood preacher Reverend Henry Weston Smith (played by Ray McKinnon) that earned the notice of Milch.
 Though he was fond of saying The Bible was his protection, Smith was murdered making his way from Deadwood to a neighboring town to preach.
 The sermon found with his remains was "Upon Whose Life We Shall Base Ours, Upon Whom Better Than the Great Sinner Paul."

 As Milch had suspected, St. Paul might have been a sufferer of temporal-lobe epilepsy.
-He decided to blend this element into Smith's Deadwood counterpart, leading to a different demise (in this case mercy killing at the hands of Swearengen).
+He decided to blend this element into Smith's Deadwood counterpart, leading to a different demise (in this case: mercy killing at the hands of Swearengen).

 Assuming Milch continued to follow the path the real Swearengen blazed, then his beloved saloon would be burned down—likely by one of the whoremonger's many enemies.
 But you can't keep Al down.
-In real life, Swearengen rebuilt it bigger and better than before, and it stood for 20 more years … until someone burned it down again.
+In real life, Swearengen rebuilt it bigger and better than before, and it stood for another 20 years … until someone burned it down again.

-In the first episode, we meet Trixie after she shoots a john in self-defense.
+In the first episode, we meet Trixie (Paula Malcomson) after she shoots a john in self-defense.
 This is a nod to the inspiration for her name.
 In John S. McClintock's memoir, Pioneer Days Of The Black Hills, he recounts, "I beheld a man lying on the floor with a bullet hole clear through his head back of his eyes.
 The woman 'Tricksie' grabbed a pistol while he was beating her and turned the tables on him."

 In another Deadwood nod to true life, Doc Cochran responds to the corpse just as the doctor who arrived on the scene did.
 He "ran a probe through his head" to inspect the damage to the brain.

-14. Paula Malcomson May Have Saved Trixie's Life
+14. Paula Malcomson may have saved Trixie's life.

 Over the seasons, Trixie the whore became an indelible part of Deadwood and the makeup of its titular town.
 But early on, the actress who played her feared her stint on the series would be short-lived.
 According to Malcomson, this all changed with "Reconnoitering the Rim," in which Trixie shaves the calluses off of Al's feet with a straight razor.